-- The Principal gives approval; - Class size limits are not exceeded; - 3.
-The student maintains a "C" grade (cumulative through the student's previous semester); - 4.
-The student/parent provides transportation; - 5.
-The student is not a discipline problem; - School attendance is not an issue; and - 7.
+- 1. The Principal gives approval; - Class size limits are not exceeded; - 3.
+The student maintains a "C" grade (cumulative through the student's previous semester); - The student/parent provides transportation; - 5.
+The student is not an excessive discipline problem (Excessive is defined as any alternative school placement, policy violation, out of school suspension or in school suspension.); - 6.
+School attendance is not an issue (Issue is defined as three [3] unexcused attendance events or more.
+KRS 159.150 defines a student with three [3] unexcused attendance events as a truant.); and - 7.
 There is no service provided or cost incurred by the Board.